To enter kindergarten, your student must be five years old on or before August 31.

 Kindergarten registration begins at your local school.
 Additional information on registering for kindergarten and forms can be found on the Register for Kindergarten page.

 The kindergarten program in the Northshore School District provides children a foundation for academic success and develops an enthusiasm for life-long learning.
 Student outcomes are standards-based and focus on the whole child: academically, socially, emotionally, and physically.
-For more information please take a look at our "What We Learn in Kindergarten" list.

 The developmentally appropriate learning environment provides substantial opportunities to learn through purposeful play that honors student choice and provides teacher-guided, interactive small-group, and large group experiences.
 The kindergarten school year is an important time to provide students with rich, relevant learning experiences that allow them to reach goals that are both challenging and achievable regardless of their varied experiences and backgrounds upon entering kindergarten.

-- Verify your child meets the age requirement.
-To enter kindergarten in Northshore, children must be five years old on or before August 31 of the school year.
-Although Northshore does not encourage early entry for the vast majority of students, application for testing for early entrance is available at parent expense for students who turn 5 September 1 through November 30.
+Although Northshore does not encourage early entry for the vast majority of students, application for testing for early entrance is available at parent expense for students who turn 5 between September 1 and November 30.
 Students who turn 5 on December 1 and beyond will enter kindergarten age appropriately.

 - Please read the Early Entrance to Kindergarten FAQs before completing the application.

 - Additional early entrance information is available through the Office of Elementary Education, 425.408.7705.

 Do you have an incoming Kindergartener for the 2022-23 school year?
 Want to meet some families and students in the same boat?